ludocode/pottery/include/pottery/lifecycle/README.md

 ## Destroy

-If neither of the below are defined, the element is not destroyable.
+If neither of the below are defined, the value is not destroyable.
 In this case `remove()`-style functions will not be defined for containers.

-Furthermore, it is an error to destroy a non-empty dynamic container with non-destroyable elements (the container will assert() against this in debug mode.)
-You must manually empty such a container (by displacing all elements) before destroying it.
+Furthermore, it is an error to destroy a non-empty dynamic container with non-destroyable values (the container will assert() against this in debug mode.)
+You must manually empty such a container (by displacing all values) before destroying it.

 ### `DESTROY`

-- `DESTROY`, expression matching `void(CONTEXT_TYPE context, REF_TYPE element)`
+An expression matching `void(CONTEXT_TYPE context, REF_TYPE ref)`.

-Destroys the given element.
+Destroys the given value.

 ### `DESTROY_BY_VALUE`

-- `DESTROY_BY_VALUE`, a flag

-Indicates that the type is automatically destroyable.
+A flag indicating that the type is automatically destroyable.
 This is implied by `BY_VALUE`.

 In C, this means `destroy()` does nothing.
 In C++ it runs the destructor.